TROPICAL FOREST ECOLOGY

-In 1970 and 1971, Daniel Janzen and Joseph Connell (JC) separately proposed that natural enemies of seeds and seedlings are responsible for the maintenance of the high diversity of trees in the tropics.
+In the early 1970s, Daniel Janzen and Joseph Connell (JC) separately proposed that natural enemies of seeds and seedlings are responsible for the maintenance of the high diversity of trees in the tropics.
 The majority of tropical tree species associate with arbuscular mycorrhizal fungi.
 These mutualists could alter the effects of natural enemies on seedling dynamics.
 In the Bachelot Lab, we investigate how natural enemies and fungi influence seedling dynamics and tropical tree species coexistence.

 Tropical rainforests are predicted to become dryer and hotter than current conditions.
 Yet, little is known about how climate influences the interactions among plants, natural enemies, and fungi.
-We are collaborating with the first tropical warming experiment that takes place in Puerto Rico (http://www.forestwarming.org) to evaluate how plant natural enemy communities and herbivory respond to warming.
+We are collaborating with one of the first tropical warming experiments (http://www.forestwarming.org) to evaluate how plant natural enemy communities and herbivory respond to warming.

 FUNGAL SPILLOVER IN COSTA RICA

 Despite the importance of tropical forests, these ecosystems are the most threatened by global change.
 One of the main threats faced by tropical forests is fragmentation due to the rise of agriculture.
 Habitat fragmentation can lead to the "spillover" of biotic agents, such as fungal pathogens, across habitat boundaries.
 The Bachelot Lab is particularly interested in how fungal pathogens from coffee plantations might influence adjacent tropical forests.
 To address this question, we combine field observations, field experiments, DNA analyses, and theoretical modeling.

 MIDWESTERN PRAIRIE COMMUNITIES